hackgvl/OpenData/ORGANIZATIONS_API.md

 Here's a start to documentation for interacting with the Organizations APIs.

 You'll want a tool that makes it easy to send HTTP requests to the rest API.
-For instance, [Guzzle](http://docs.guzzlephp.org/en/stable/) is a handy tool for PHP developers.
+For instance, [Guzzle](http://docs.guzzlephp.org/en/stable/) is a handy package for PHP developers.

-Some of the examples below are written for a test tool like [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) if you're running tests.
+Some of the examples below are written for a test tool like [Postman](https://www.postman.com/) if you're running tests.

 [Need more background on REST testing / debugging tools?](https://github.com/hackgvl/OpenData/issues/15#issuecomment-74209821)